The Importance Of Good Diet To A Boxer

 What is a good post fight diet for a boxer?

-Immediately after a fight, the fighters diet should contain food which are high in protein and carbohydrates, low in fibre, and consume low fibrous drinks, eating a similar meal every two hours.
-The recovery meal is even more effective if the diet is liquidised, aiding quicker digestion.
-The combination of protein and carbohydrates in the boxers post fight diet aids the repair of muscle tissue, speeding up the period of recovery before he can return to intensive training again.
+The main intention of the after fight diet is obviously to help your body recover as effectively and quickly as possible, by restoring your glycogen levels and preventing your body from consuming its own muscle mass for energy.
+So immediately after a fight, your diet should contain foods which are high in protein and carbohydrates, but low in fibre, eating a similar meal every two hours.
+The recovery meal is even more effective if it is liquidised, as your body will digest it more quickly.
+The combination of protein and carbohydrates in the post fight diet helps in the repair of your muscle tissue, speeding up your period of recovery.
+Once six hours have passed since the fight, you can return to your normal diet again.

 General Boxing Dietary Tips

-It is obvious that you will quickly begin to struggle physically and mentally if you are dehydrated, so everyone knows that you should drink plenty water, but not everyone knows that it can be almost as bad if you drink too much water!..........So how much water should a boxer drink as part of a healthy diet?
+Proper hydration is very important for a boxer during a training workout, or an actual fight.
+It is fairly obvious that you will quickly begin to struggle physically and mentally if you are dehydrated, so everyone knows that you should drink plenty water while exercising, but not everyone knows that it can be almost as bad if you drink too much water during those sessions.

-To begin with, calculating water intake during exercise can be a matter of trial and error as everyone is different - So weigh yourself before the workout or sparring session, and then weigh yourself again immediately afterwards.
-If you have lost weight, you are not taking enough fluids in your diet.
-If you have gained weight, you are taking on too much water.
-After a short time you will soon learn how much water intake is just right for you.
+Well as a basic rule for the average person working out, it is roughly 5 ounces of water for every 15 minutes of exercise.
+If you are a boxer, that can make the difference between winning and losing.
+To begin with, calculating your required water intake more precisely during exercise can be a matter of trial and error as everyone is different, but here is a way that should help you to get a pretty good idea of your own personal fluid requirements - Weigh yourself immediately before the workout and then weigh yourself again immediately afterwards.
+If you have lost any weight, you are not taking in enough fluids while training.
+If you have gained any weight, you are taking on too much water.
+After a short time, you will soon figure how much fluid intake is just right for you.

 Boxers Will Also Need Some Nutritional Supplements

 * First of all avoid ALL illegal drug supplements *

 Multi Vitamin Minerals